 It was PHENOMENAL.
 I always feel most at peace surrounded by Black women.
-The energy is just different when you’re working with sisters, and especially those with good energy.
+The energy is just different when you’re working with sisters and especially those with good energy.
 On set, I felt cared for, I felt seen, I felt like everyone wanted the best for me, and in turn, I wanted to do my best.
-It’s empowering to see women behind the camera, producing, directing, being creative directors.
+It’s empowering to see women behind the camera, producing, directing, and being creative directors.
 What a force we are when we come together.
 I’m eternally thankful for the experience.

 “My father was very pro-Black.
 My mother is very pro-woman, and I feel like they instilled those values in me.
 So I kind of merged the two.
 I’m very pro-Black-woman!“

 Who is Carmen Jones?
 Give us a little history—paint a picture of your life in Richmond, VA, as a young girl leading up to your college days.

 Oh, boy, Carmen Jones has always been someone who was curious, just wanting to meet people, try new things, and experience new things.
 Essentially my childhood consisted of trying new things.
 I always wanted to be an actress, which never came to fruition.
 I feel God has used me in a different way.
 So I’m thankful for that.
 I grew up in a household where my parents made me believe that I could do anything.
 My father was very pro-Black.
 My mother is very pro-woman, and I feel like they instilled those values in me.
 I kind of merged the two.
 I’m very pro-Black-woman!
 Essentially, many of the things that I wanted to do in life were geared toward Black women and Black girls and just really working in the community.
 I definitely grew up in a household where self-love was a thing.
 My parents gave back to the community and were always building the community around me.
 I’m thankful for those lessons that helped shape the adult I am now.